xapian/xapian-gsoc-proposal/proposal.rst

 .. any university classes or exams, vacations, etc), make sure you include them
 .. in your project timeline.

+This project timeline is prepared keeping in mind that I get ample time for the work to be reviewed and merged.

 * **Pre-acceptance Period from Present to May 5th**

 	* This one month period can be utilized to work on issues related to omega so that I can get familiar to the codebase and code review process with the developer community.
-	* Gain some familiarity to Linux system programming.
+	* Gain some familiarity to Linux system programming (processes, pipes and sandboxing).

 * **Community Bonding Period from May 6th to May 26th**

-	* Understanding the usage of the shared libraries to be used to replace external filter programs by reading the documentation
-	* Discussing it with mentors to find possible hurdles and their solutions.
+	* Understanding the usage of the shared libraries to be used to replace external filter programs by reading the documentation and discussing it with mentors to find possible hurdles and their solutions.
-	* Continue working on issues related to omega.
+	* Testing Omega before adding any library to the project and check how it runs with the verbose mode to get the grasp of the sequence of implementation of current source code.

                                        **------ Coding officially begins -----**

 * **Week 1 from May 27th to June 2nd**

-	* Testing Omega before adding any library to the project and check how it runs with the verbose mode to get the grasp of the sequence of implementation of current source code.
-	* Continue search and understanding the usage of libraries and discuss the outcomes with mentors.
+	* One of the main goals in this period will be to come up with the final scheme of how the isolation of the subprocess will be implemented and how the actual extractors from the library will be made to work.
+	* To test the above task, creating some automated tests to check how the system works by writing a minimal library than can exhibit failures depending on the file it is run over.

 * **Week 2 and 3 from June 3rd to June 16th**

-	* One of the main goals in this period will be to come up with the final scheme of how the isolation of the subprocess will be implemented and how the actual extractors from the library will be made to work.
 	* Implementing the libarchive library for reading zip file formats.
 	* Testing and documentation along.